pthu/sahd/docs/words/ner_1.md

 <b>A.1</b> The lamp was invented in prehistoric times (Salonen, <i>Hausgeräte</i>, vol. 1, 131-3).
 It was a shallow bowl (for the oil),
-sometimes with the rims bent inward and with one or more (cf. Zech.
-4:2) notches -- the rim pinched outward, creating a spout -- for one or more wicks
+sometimes with the rims bent inward and with one or more (cf. Zech 4:2) notches -- the rim pinched outward, creating a spout -- for one or more wicks
 (of flax) (→ <span dir="rtl">פִּּשְׁתָֹּה</span>).
 It is known that from the end of the 7th century in Palestine there was in use a closed lamp with two openings, a spout